rohithrathod99/ML_engineer_full_course/ML_algos/Linear_regression/All_about_Linear_regression.md

 6. **LR line** shows two type of relationship b/w dep and ind var.
 If y increases as x increases then **Positive Linear Relationship**, and if y descreases as x increases then **Negative Linear Relationship**.

-7. The purpose is to find the best fit line, meaning, the error b/w the ind and dep var should be minimized, and the regression line should have least error.
+7. The purpose is to find the best fit line, meaning, the diff b/w the actual and predicted value should be minimized, and the regression line should have least error.
 To do that, we have weights/co-eff of the line(a and a1).
 So, we need to find the best co-eff of line by experimenting with diff values.
 To get the best co-eff, we use **cost function.**

 8. <u>**Cost funtion**</u>: